yhavin/Grandma/README.md

 - Click to "favourite" recipes with a red heart icon
 - Share your recipes with other users (coming soon)
 - Export your recipes to PDF for printing (coming soon)

+### Deployment
+You can view the Grandma app live here: https://grandma-f7eb8.web.app/